eembc/energyrunner/README.md

 ![Energy Mode Handshake](img/img-7.png)

 The colors indicate which device is talking.
 Green is the IO Manager, Tan is the EMON, and Blue is the DUT.
-A lot of handshaking is required to perform a simple handshake.
+A lot of synchronized communcaiton is required to perform a simple handshake!

 (If you see the DUT printing random characters as soon as it is powered on--in this case `;#;;`--it is due to invalid data in the UART buffer being flushed.
 Not all hardware does this, it depends on initializaiton.
 You can simply ignore it.)